Deepest Voting: a new way of electing

 \subsection{What is a depth function?}

-Quoting R. Serfling: ``Associated with a given distribution $F$ on $\mathbb{R}^d$ , a depth function is designed to provide a $F$-based center-outward ordering (and thus a ranking) of points $x$ in $\mathbb{R}^d$.
-High depth corresponds to \textit{centrality}, low depth to \textit{outlyingness}'' \cite{ZuoSerfling}.

-In other words, a depth function takes high (positive) values at the middle of a scatterplot and vanishes out of it.
+Quoting \cite{ZuoSerfling}: ``Associated with a given distribution $F$ on $\mathbb{R}^d$, a depth function is designed to provide a $F$-based center-outward ordering [...] of points $x$ in $\mathbb{R}^d$.
+High depth corresponds to \textit{centrality}, low depth to \textit{outlyingness}''.
+In other words, a depth function takes high (positive) values at the ``middle" of a scatter plot and vanishes out of it.

-Zuo and Serfling \cite{ZuoSerfling} give a rigorous definition of a depth function.
 Denote by $\mathcal{F}$ the class of distributions on the Borel sets of $\mathbb{R}^d$ and $F_X$ the distribution of a given random vector $X$.
 We define a depth function as follows.